VisitDenmark

 Known as the city of Hans Christian Andersen, the fairytale city of Odense celebrates its famous son in two stellar museums.
 H C Andersens Hus takes you through his most famous works, from The Emperor’s New Clothes to The Little Mermaid with imaginative displays and interactive experiences in the heart of the city’s old town.
 It’s well worth the visit.
 For those wanting to dig deeper, the author’s childhood home can also be visited on the same ticket, a short walk away.

-The city center is a lovely place to explore, with plentiful cafés and eateries lining the streets in the center, and a riverside park and harbor district to discover.
-Storms Pakhus is a colorful street food destination for lunch, or choose from the array of historic and classic restaurants in the city.
+The city centre is a lovely place to explore, with plentiful cafés and eateries lining the streets and a riverside park and harbour district to discover.
+Storms Pakhus is a colourful street food destination for lunch, or choose from the array of historic and classic restaurants in the city.
 Microbrewery and restaurant Anarkist is also a popular spot to eat and drink.

-If you want, drop into a bakery and try a hindbærsnit, a sweet raspberry biscuit that was one of Andersen’s favorites; the brunsviger, a brown sugar-topped cake, is also a local favorite.
-For a truly spoiling food experience, head to Restaurant Aro, a Michelin-starred spot a short walk from the main station, where playful iterations of New Nordic and local flavors await.
+If you want, drop into a bakery and try a hindbærsnit, a sweet raspberry biscuit that was one of Andersen’s favourites; the brunsviger, a brown sugar-topped cake, is the classic cake to try of which Funen is very proud!
+For a truly spoiling food experience, head to Restaurant Aro, a Michelin-starred spot a short walk from the main station, where playful iterations of New Nordic and local flavours await.

 Storms Pakhus. in Odense, Fyn